andylvua/CPP_CustomString/README.md

 $ ctest -C
 ```

+For your convenience, you can also run the tests using CLion.
+For even more convenience,
+we've generated a test report for you.
+Please head to [https://andylvua.github.io/POK_Lab1/](https://andylvua.github.io/POK_Lab1/)

 ## Additional tasks implemented
 - [x] Move constructor `my_str_t(my_str_t &&mystr);`
 - [x] Assignment operator `my_str_t &operator=(my_str_t&& mystr);`